Malin 1

-Malin 1 is a giant low surface brightness (LSB) spiral galaxy.
-It is located 366 Mpc away in the constellation Coma Berenices, near the North Galactic Pole.
-It is one of the largest known spiral galaxies, with an approximate diameter of 650000 ly, thus over six times the diameter of our Milky Way.
-It was discovered by astronomer David Malin in 1986 and is the first LSB galaxy verified to exist.
-Its high surface brightness central spiral is 30000 ly across, with a bulge of 10000 ly.
-The central spiral is a SB0a type barred-spiral.
+Malin 1 is a giant low surface brightness (LSB) spiral galaxy in the constellation Coma Berenices.
+It is located 366 Mpc away near the North Galactic Pole, and is one of the largest known spiral galaxies, with an approximate diameter of 650000 ly; this makes Malin 1 over six times the diameter of our Milky Way.
+It was discovered by astronomer David Malin in 1986, from which it derives its name, and is the first LSB galaxy verified to exist.
+Its bright center, an SB0a-type barred-spiral, is 30000 ly across, with a bulge of 10000 ly.

-Malin 1 is peculiar in several ways: its diameter alone would make it the largest barred spiral galaxy ever to have been observed.

-Malin 1 was found later to be interacting with two other galaxies, Malin 1B and SDSS J123708.91+142253.2.
-Malin 1B is located 14000 pc away from the high surface brightness central spiral of Malin 1, which may be responsible for the formation of the galaxy's central bar.
-Meanwhile, SDSS J123708.91+142253.2 is located within the huge, faint halo of Malin 1 and might have caused the formation of the extended low surface brightness disc through tidal stripping.
+Structure

+The galaxy exhibits giant and very faint spiral arms, with some segments estimated to be nearly 650,000 light-years (200,000 pc) in diameter.
 Observations by Galaz et al. in April 2014 revealed a detailed view of the spiral structure of Malin 1 in optical bands.
-The galaxy exhibits giant and very faint spiral arms, with some segments up to 10000 pc in diameter.
 Other details, such as possible stellar streams and formation regions, are revealed as well.

-The same authors also say that Malin 1 is larger than thought, with another estimated diameter of around 750000 ly.
+Malin 1 is unique in several ways: its diameter alone makes it the largest barred spiral galaxy ever to have been observed.
+Furthermore, it was found to possibly be interacting with two other galaxies, Malin 1B and SDSS J123708.91+142253.2; Malin 1B is estimated to be located 14000 pc away from the high surface brightness central spiral of Malin 1, which may be responsible for the formation of the galaxy's central bar.
+Meanwhile, SDSS J123708.91+142253.2 is located within the huge, faint halo of Malin 1 and might have caused the formation of the extended low surface brightness disc through tidal stripping.

+Malin 1B

+Malin 1B is a possible companion galaxy located at 2h 36m 58.89s and +14◦ 19′ 43.9′′ that may have interacted with Malin 1 and influenced its unusually large structure.
+It is primarily composed of intergalactic filament, likely as an originally larger galaxy that shrank due to the tidal forces that it experienced during its merger with Malin 1.